Informative advertising

 Informative advertising is advertising that is carried out in a factual manner.
-This form of advertising relies solely on the goods or services strengths and features, rather than trying to convince customers to buy a product using emotion.
+This form of advertising relies solely on the goods or service's strengths and features, rather than trying to convince customers to buy a product using emotion.
 The use of emotion in advertising is classified as persuasive advertising.
 Information advertising is mainly used for two purposes; to augment market power, and to inform customers of goods and services, prices, and sales conditions.

 Features

 There are three main features of informative advertising.

 Accurate information

 Accurate information and data must be used when advertising informatively.
 Before ads are presented to customers, all facts and figures of the advertisement should be verified and authenticated.
 Accurate information helps to gain user trust and build a large customer base.

 Updates and innovations

-Industries with constant upgrades and improving products such as the telecommunications sector and the automobile industry, can engage audiences and inform of updates or expansions through the use of informative advertising.
+Industries with constant upgrades and improving products, such as the telecommunications sector and the automobile industry, can engage audiences and inform of updates or expansions through the use of informative advertising.